DavidStewartLDN/react-flashcards/README.md

 ## Installation and Setup

+This application CANNOT RUN without the node backend with postgresql database that can be found [here](https://github.com/DavidStewartLDN/flashcards-backend)!

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Installation: